The goals of point forgiveness are:

 Point Forgiveness Activities

 Point Forgiveness activities build on each other.
-Therefore, students should progress from the online program (if eligible), to BASICS, to the Positive Choices Group, to the Counterpoint or Abstinence Support group.
+Therefore, students should progress from the online program (if eligible), to the Positive Choices Group, to the Counterpoint or Abstinence Support group.

 AlcoholEdu Sanctions Program